jaminur-islam/SONIYA-CLINIC-REACT/README.md

 ## SONIYA CLINIC AND HOSPITAL

-It is built on HTML, CSS, Bootstrap and React [Our Website](https://soniya-clinic.web.app/).
+It is built on HTML, CSS, Bootstrap and React -- [Visite Our Website](https://soniya-clinic.web.app/).

 ### Everything you can do on our website ...
 <li> You will get all our information from our web site, all the medical updates are given on our website </li>